-It’s time to start building relationships with people, not to save them or try to “sell” them something.
+It’s time to start building relationships with people, not to save them, or try to “sell” them something.
 Rather because we care about them.
-We don’t have to bare the pressure of others souls.
+We don’t have to bear the pressure of other souls.
 Jesus has got that part handled.
 Our command is to go tell them.
 But not in a weird, creepy, formulaic way.
 But to build a relationship and in genuine love and care tell them what God has done for us.

 I’d love to hear from you!
 Drop a comment below and let me know what you think!

 Sign Up For Updates And Get A FREE Gift!

 Want articles like this one delivered straight to your email?
 Sign up for Rethink Updates and you’ll also get access to 3 exclusive articles!
 Put your email in the box below!

 Don’t forget to share your thoughts!
 Leave a comment below!